Skip to content

 Persistent Client

-To create your a local persistent client use the PersistentClient class.
-This client will store all data locally in a directory on your machine at the path you specify.
+To create a local persistent client, use the PersistentClient class.
+This client stores data locally in a directory on your machine at the path you specify.

 Authentication